canonical/subiquity/doc/explanation/security-overview.rst

 Note that a default password is never used.
 Instead, a 20-character random password is generated and is unique to that given boot of the installer.

-Ubuntu Desktop and Ubuntu flavours do not have the SSH server installed by default.
+Ubuntu Desktop and Ubuntu flavors do not have the SSH server installed by default.